-Additional information relating to the Company is on SEDAR at www.sedar.com.
+Additional information relating to the Company is on SEDAR+ at www.sedarplus.ca.
 Shareholders may contact the Company at #439, 7184 120th Street, Surrey, BC, V3W 0M6 to request copies of the Company's financial statements and MD&A.

 Financial information is provided in the Company's comparative financial statements and MD&A for its most recently completed financial year which are filed on SEDAR.